rijulthakur/Job-Placement-Prediction-model/README.md

 ### Logistic Regression
 Logistic Regression is a supervised learning algorithm used for binary classification.
-It models the probability of a binary outcome using the sigmoid function — mapping any real-valued input to a value between 0 and 1.
+It models the probability of a binary outcome using the sigmoid function: mapping any real-valued input to a value between 0 and 1.
 The decision boundary separates the two classes (Placed/Not Placed) by finding the optimal weights through maximum likelihood estimation.